ryanestanton/Proposal/proposal.md

 ## If planning to collaborate with 1 or 2 classmates for the final project, list their names, email addresses, and the names of their assigned TAs below.

-Andrew Tran, , Zhenyu Zhao
+Andrew Tran, tuo19727@temple.edu, Zhenyu Zhao

-Brennan Cole, , Zhenyu Zhao
+Brennan Cole, brennan.cole@temple.edu, Zhenyu Zhao

 ## In the world of software, most everything takes longer to implement than you expect.
 And so it's not uncommon to accomplish less in a fixed amount of time than you hope.